alevchuk/pi-mastodon/README.md

 patching file vendor/bundle/ruby/2.7.0/gems/actionpack-5.2.4.4/lib/action_dispatch/http/url.rb
 ```

+3. Restart your mastodon server:

+* 3.1.
+Navigate the Screen window where it's running
+* 3.2.
+Press Ctrl-c
-3. Restart your mastodon server: 3.1.
-Navigate the Screen window where it's running; 3.2.
-Press Ctrl-c; 3.3.
-Press up arrow to select the previous command
+* 3.3.
+Press up arrow (to select the previous command), check that it's "rails s" and Hit Enter

-4. Point your Tor browser to http://ONION_SITE_GOES_HERE and enjoy your instance as a Tor Hidden Service
+4. Point your Tor browser to `http://ONION_SITE_GOES_HERE` and enjoy your instance as a Tor Hidden Service